Nde-Code/meteorites-api/README.md

 Created and maintained by [Nde-Code](https://nde-code.github.io/).

-> Feel free to reach out for questions or collaboration, or open an issue or pull request and I'll be happy to help !
+> Feel free to reach out for questions or collaboration, or open an issue or pull request and I'll be happy to help.